Complete guide to Optimist ropes

 - Sail Ropes

-Note: Many ropes today come in spliceable versions (for items like the cunningham, gaff, and bridle), so I’ve measured the lengths of these ropes for you as well.
+Note: Many ropes today are avaiable in spliceable versions (for items like the cunningham, sprit-halyard, and boom bridle), so I’ve measured the lengths for you as well.

 Some ropes in an Optimist are subject to class rules specifying their length, diameter, and even certain properties.
-Most of these requirements are in section 3.5.5 of the class rules, though other sections sometimes reference specific ropes.
-Is the rulebook saved on your phone?
+Most of these requirements are found in section 3.5.5 of the optimist class rules, although other sections sometimes reference specific ropes.
+Do you have the Class Rules saved on your phone?

 Hull Ropes

-be enough to let the boom extend fully out to the side, especially if you want
+be sufficient to let the boom extend fully to the side, especially if you want

-it beyond 90 degrees in heavy wind.
-But in strong wind, this might not always be
+it beyond 90 degrees in strong wind.
+However, in strong wind, that might not always be

 the goal!